Exploiting Agent and Type Independence in Collaborative Graphical Bayesian Games: Exploiting Independence in Collaborative Bayesian Games

 More closely related is the multiagent influence diagram (MAID) framework that extends decision diagrams to multiagent settings \citep{Koller+Milch:03:GEB:MAIDs}.
 In particular, a MAID represents a decision problem with a Bayesian network that contains a set of chance nodes and, for each agent, a set of decision and utility nodes.
 As in a CGBG, the individual payoff function for each agent is defined as the sum of local payoffs (one for each utility node of that agent).
 On the one hand, MAIDs are more general than CGBGs because they can represent non-identical payoff settings (though it would be straightforward to extend CGBGs to such problems).
 On the other hand, CGBGs are more general than MAIDs since they allow any representation of the distribution over joint types (e.g., a Markov random field), as long as the local probability distributions can be computed efficiently.

-When the local probabilities $\mathcal{P}$ are explicitly computed, a CGBG can be represented as a MAID, as illustrated in \fig{MAID}.
-In this MAID, both utility nodes are associated with all agents, such that each agent's goal is to optimize the sum $\utI1 + \utI2$ and the MAID is collaborative.
-The probability of an individual type is a deterministic function of all the incoming local joint types, e.g., the probability of a particular value of $\typeA 2$ is 1 if (and only if) both $\jtypeG{12}$ and $\jtypeG{23}$ specify that value.
+A CGBG can be represented as a MAID, as illustrated in \fig{MAID}.
+It is important to note that, in this MAID, both utility nodes are associated with all agents, such that each agent's goal is to optimize the sum $\utI1 + \utI2$ and the MAID is collaborative.
 However, the resulting MAID's \emph{relevance graph} \citep{Koller+Milch:03:GEB:MAIDs}, which indicates which decisions influence each other, consists of a single strongly connected component.
 Consequently, the divide and conquer solution method proposed by \citeauthor{Koller+Milch:03:GEB:MAIDs} offers no speedup over brute-force evaluation of all the joint policies.
 In the following section, we propose methods to overcome this problem and solve CGBGs efficiently.